Undergraduate Programs in

 Do you see yourself researching new treatments for diseases like diabetes or cancer?
 Maybe you want to help schoolchildren fall in love with science, or you dream of spending your days caring for patients as a physician.
 Majoring in biology, the study of living organisms, is great preparation for careers in scientific research, teaching, medicine, dentistry, or veterinary science.

 The backbone of our program is research, meshing the theory of science with its practical application to real-world problems.
-You'll get the chance to participate in research as early as your first year, playing an integral role in projects that will inspire you, build your resume, and have meaningful scientific impact.
+You'll get the chance to participate in research as early as your first year at Hofstra, playing an integral role in projects that will inspire you, help build your résumé, and have meaningful scientific impact.

 Each of our faculty members offers students opportunities to work with them in their specific area of research.
 The department also sponsors a competitive summer fellowship for undergraduate students, during which students work with researchers on topics related to their career goals.
 Every year, students are offered the chance to participate in a study abroad program in which they spend 20 days either touring the Galápagos Islands and the Amazon rainforest or studying the marine flora and fauna in Belize.